2.3.1 Herxheimer / die-off / acetaldehyde support

 Aldehyde dehydrogenase enzymes (ALDH2, 1A1, 1A2, etc.) detoxify acetaldehyde into acetate as a priority over their normal substrates due to the kinetics involved.
 This means that these enzymes are the primarily affected reactions by chronic acetaldehyde and this will initially create a number of metabolic impairments to important pathways.
 This may be observed as eg. elevated LDL cholesterol, elevated serum vitamin B6, elevated histamine, elevated retinol / beta-carotene and an array of symptoms.

-However, having low NAD+ as a result of chronic IFN-γ activity, or inhibited NMNAT activity (eg. low cAMP-PKA, oestradiol, MAPK) exacerbates this problem significantly and extends the impact to a wide range of important enzymes requiring NAD+ as a cofactor.
+However, having low NAD+ as a result of chronic IFN-γ activity, and/or inhibited NMNAT activity (eg. low cAMP-PKA, oestradiol, MAPK) exacerbates this problem significantly, creating a loop / trap and extends the impact to a wide range of important enzymes requiring NAD+ as a cofactor.

 As ALDH normally requires NAD+ (and magnesium, zinc), this also includes the majority of ALDH isoforms, affecting a wider array of aldehyde metabolism.